fiksn/dlc-intro/dlc.md

 ## Discreet Log Contracts

-is a wordplay on the "discrete logarithm problem" and the fact that oracles are discreet - they are not even aware of the actual bet.
-It was presented in the paper [Discreet Log Contracts](https://adiabat.github.io/dlc.pdf) by Thaddeus Dryja who is also one of the creators of lightning network.
+is a wordplay on the "discrete logarithm problem" and the fact that contracts are discreet.
+There is no sign of a smart contract on the blockchain.
+Also the oracle is not aware of who is using his data.
+The scheme was presented in the paper [Discreet Log Contracts](https://adiabat.github.io/dlc.pdf) by Thaddeus Dryja who is also one of the creators of lightning network.

 ### Refresher

 s = k - h * d

 R = k*G

 ### Operations